snscaimito/snscaimito.github.com/galleries/index.markdown

 2009, [Festival de Naranja in Cacoa](Festival-de-Naranja-in-Cacao/) is about the celebration of the orange production in the small village of Cacoa in Western Panama.

+2009, I was invited to witness a [private cow slaugther](PrivateCowSlaugtherInPanama/) near the village of Sora in Western Panama.

 2010, [Transmitter Altos Del Maria](TransmitterAltosDelMaria/) shows the construction of a solar and wind powered transmission tower for Internet access at a small settlement in Western Panama.

 2010 - 2011, [Horses in Panama](HorsesInPanama/) is about the horses I had while living in Panama.